sshota0809/housing-loan-simulator/README.md

 # housing-loan-simulator
-This is to simulate housing loan with some condition.
+This tools is to simulate housing loan with some condition.